caniko/BiKiPy/documentation/source/project_structure/index.rst

 Meter pixel ratio
 ~~~~~~~~~~~~~~~~~
-The meter pixel ratio must be defined to convert pixel distances to metric units:
+The meter pixel ratio must be defined to convert pixel distances to metric units after project initialization.
+Supported methods:

-- Can be defined manually as an argument in :code:`sequence_generate_configuration()`.
+- Can be defined manually in the settings.yaml file.
 - Line segment from video:
    #.
 Grab a video frame from one of the trial videos
    #.
 Define the line in MakeSense